Vaginal Slings in Northern New Jersey

 Depending on the type of sling used, and Dr. Ghomi’s direction, these procedures may be performed in a hospital or outpatient surgery center.
-Dr. Ghomi specializes in vaginal sling procedures at his office in Buffalo, New York.
-Learn about the types of vaginal slings and schedule your consultation today.
+Dr. Ghomi is a board-certified urogynecologist specializing in vaginal sling procedures at his urogynecology office in North Jersey.
+To learn more about how a vaginal sling can treat your bladder leakage, please call (862) 657-3150 or request an appointment through our secure online form.

 Urethral sling procedures involve using strips of a patient’s own body tissue or a synthetic mesh to create a sling to cradle and support the bladder and urethra.
 Types of urethral sling procedures include: